temoto/k411/README.rst

 * make
 * qemu -kernel kernel-i386.bin

-Should see "Hello world!" at first line.
+Should see some debugging information on blue background.

 Known bugs
 ==========

-* Will not print message on qemu 0.12.3 (and probably higher).
+* Kernel panic on qemu -kernel with #GP
-  Because qemu stops updating screen at some point.
-  Run in gdb to see it.